Sophia Chan

-Sophia Chan Siu Chee (born 16th April 1958) is a Hong Kong professor and politician.
-She served as Secretary for Food and Health from 2017 to 2022.
+Sophia Chan Siu Chee (陳肇始; born 16 April 1958) is a Hong Kong academic, health policy leader, and former government official.
+She is currently a Professor at the School of Public Health, Li Ka Shing Faculty of Medicine, at the University of Hong Kong (HKU), and serves as Senior Advisor to the President’s Office at HKU.
+She is also Professor and Director of the HKU Primary Health Care Academy, and Head of the WHO Collaborating Centre for Health and Nursing Workforce Development in Primary Health Care.
+Chan is internationally recognized for her work in public health, tobacco control, and primary health care development.

+Biography

 She was educated at the St. Paul's Secondary School.
 She subsequently graduated from the University of Manchester with a Master of Education, the Harvard University with a Master of Public Health and the University of Hong Kong with a Doctor of Philosophy Degree.
 She was a Professor in Nursing and Director of Research in HKU's School of Nursing and an Assistant Dean of the Li Ka Shing Faculty of Medicine of HKU.

 She was involved in tobacco control and smoking cessation promotion and was a consultant to the World Health Organization on training health-care professionals in tobacco dependency treatment interventions through advocacy and education.